ntnco/hoppers_roppers/Representing_Data_1.md

 ![answer](./Screenshot_2020-11-06_222725.png)

-## Number of bits for each character in ASCII
+## Number of bits of any ASCII character

-8 bits.
-This is also the size of a byte.
+A character is stored on 8 bits, also known as 1 byte.

 ## Manually converting an ASCII String